law-findings-of-fact-and-conclusions-of-law | effect of failure to file | treatment of filed findings by court of appeals

 Hon.
 Mark Davidson

-Here, Rafes timely filed its request for findings of fact and conclusions of law within twenty days after the judgment
+Here, Rafes timely filed its request for findings of fact and conclusions of law within twenty days after the

-conclusions, we hold that it has waived its right to complain about the trial court's failure to file findings and
+findings and conclusions, we hold that it has waived its right to complain about the trial court's failure to file

-conclusions.
+findings and conclusions.
 See Averyt v.
 Grande, Inc., 717 S.W.2d 891, 895 (Tex.
-1986); Las Vegas Pecan & Cattle Co. v.
+1986); Las Vegas Pecan &

+Cattle Co. v.
 Zavala County, 682 S.W.2d 254, 255 (Tex.
 1984); see also Alpert v.
-Crain, Caton & James, P.C., 178 S.W.3d 398,
+Crain, Caton & James, P.C.,

-410 (Tex.
+178 S.W.3d 398, 410 (Tex.
 App.--Houston [1st Dist.]
-2005, pet. denied) (holding that complete failure to file the notice required by
+2005, pet. denied) (holding that complete failure to file the

-Fleming v.
+conclusions of law); Fleming v.
 Taylor, 814 S.W.2d 89, 91 (Tex.
-App.--Corpus Christi 1991, no writ) (holding that party that untimely
+App.--Corpus Christi 1991, no writ) (holding

-filed notice thirty-two days after original request waived complaint on appeal regarding trial court's failure to file
+that party that untimely filed notice thirty-two days after original request waived complaint on appeal regarding

-findings of fact and conclusions of law).
+trial court's failure to file findings of fact and conclusions of law).

 In an appeal from a bench trial, a trial court’s findings of fact have the same weight as a